North Korea Implies Summit With Trump Is In Doubt Because Of Military Exercises

 "The United States will also have to undertake careful deliberations about the fate of the planned North Korea-U.S. summit in light of this provocative military ruckus jointly conducted with the South Korean authorities," KCNA said.
 The State Department said planning for the summit continues.

-State Department spokesperson Heather Nauert said officials "haven't heard anything ... that we wouldn't continue with [military] exercises and planning for summit."
+State Department spokeswoman Heather Nauert said officials "haven't heard anything ... that we wouldn't continue with [military] exercises and planning for summit."

 Pentagon spokesman Col. Rob Manning said, "The defensive nature of these combined exercises has been clear for many decades and has not changed."